 I whole-heartedly believe that everyone learns differently, which is why I meet the student where they are and cater tutoring sessions to individual learning styles.
 Whether you're a visual learner or someone who learns best by understanding theory, I will accommodate it all!
 All written lessons are customized for the individual student, and extra care is given to a student's weak areas.
 Nothing is more gratifying than helping the "light come on" for a student having difficulty understanding a challenging topic or concept.
 I look forward to working with you, and being a part of your learning journey.

-Florida Agricultural and Mechanical University - Bachelors, Computer Engineering
+Undergraduate Degree: Florida Agricultural and Mechanical University - Bachelors, Computer Engineering

 College Computer Science